 It would be challenging to experience the Divine if one has limiting perceptions about themselves and their relationship with the Divine.
-The following is a list of different limiting believes around spirituality that came up during the Divine Integration Workshop I attended a few days ago (part of Psych-K training):
+The following is a list of different limiting believes around spirituality that many of us share:

 Do you have any of these believes?
 Take some time to reflect on any believes you may have around spirituality that can hinder your experience of the Divine.
-During the Divine Integration workshop, I realized that the following were my own limiting perceptions:
+During coaching sessions, I realized that the following were my own limiting perceptions:

-It was easy for me to work on the first two.
-I used energy psychology techniques to change these believes at the subconscious level.
+It was easy for me to work on the first two by using techniques to change these believes at the subconscious level.

 The third one, though, shattered my heart and was harsh to come to term with because I realized that my longing to experience the Divine originated from this feeling of separation from God.